queueit/KnownUser.V3.ASPNET/README.md

         var eventConfig = new QueueEventConfig()
         {
-            EventId = "event1", //ID of the queue to use CookieDomain = ".mydomain.com", //Optional - Domain name where the Queue-it session cookie should be saved.
+            EventId = "event1", //ID of the queue to use
+            //CookieDomain = ".mydomain.com", //Optional - Domain name where the Queue-it session cookie should be saved.
             QueueDomain = "queue.mydomain.com", //Domain name of the queue.
             CookieValidityMinute = 15, //Validity of the Queue-it session cookie.
             ExtendCookieValidity = true, //Should the Queue-it session cookie validity time be extended each time the validation runs?
-            Culture = "en-US", //Optional - Culture of the queue layout in the format specified here: https://msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx.
+            //Culture = "en-US", //Optional - Culture of the queue layout in the format specified here: https://msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx.
 If unspecified then settings from Event will be used.
-            LayoutName = "MyCustomLayoutName" //Optional - Name of the queue layout.
+            //LayoutName = "MyCustomLayoutName" //Optional - Name of the queue layout.
 If unspecified then settings from Event will be used.
         };

         //Verify if the user has been through the queue